jackiewoodall/twb/the_way_beyond.md

 Maslow and Van Dusen wrote two of the earlier books in Western transpersonal psychology.
-Assagioli’s psychosynthesis was one of the first Western psycho- therapies to give significant weight to the transpersonal.
+Assagioli’s psychosynthesis was one of the first Western psycho-therapies to give significant weight to the transpersonal.
 Ferrucci gives many exercises within the psychosynthesis tradition.
 Metzner surveys many of the models/analogies of human growth and transformation.
 Wilber is one of the foremost contemporary theorists